wmckerrow/RepProfile/README.md

 samtools

 ## QuickStart Example
 To make sure that RepProfile is working, align the QuickStart example as follows.
 Edit the first three lines of make_candidate_alignments.sh to use your own read data and reference.
 RepProfile is not fast enough for genomewide alignment, so use a reference that only includes one repeat type along with flanking sequence that excedes that length of almost all fragments.
-See manual.md for details about how to generate this.
+See below.

 ```bash
 utilities/make_candidate_alignments.sh